Trowulan: Descriptions in contemporary sources

 According to the account of Prapanca in the Nagarakretagama poem, the royal compound was surrounded by a thick, high wall of red brick.
 Nearby was the fortified guard post.
-The main gate into the palace was located in the north wall and was entered through huge doors of decorated iron.
-Outside the north gate were a long building where courtiers met once a year, a market place, and a sacred crossroads.
+Huge doors of decorated iron led to the main gate into the palace which was located in the north wall.
+Outside the north gate was a long building where courtiers met once a year, a marketplace, and a sacred crossroads.
 Just inside the north gate was a courtyard containing religious buildings.
 On the eastern side of this courtyard were pavilions surrounded by canals where people bathed.
 At the south end, a gate led to rows of houses set on terraces in which palace servants lived.
 Another gate led to a third courtyard crowded with houses and a great hall for those waiting to be admitted into the ruler's presence.
-The king's own quarters, which lay to the west of this courtyard, had pavilions on decorated red brick bases, ornately carved wooden pillars, and a roof decorated with clay ornaments.
+The king's quarters, which lay to the west of this courtyard, had pavilions on decorated red brick bases, ornately carved wooden pillars, and a roof decorated with clay ornaments.
 Outside the palace were quarters for Shiva priests, Buddhists, and other members of the nobility.
 Further away, and separated from the palace by open fields, were more royal compounds, including that of the chief minister Gajah Mada.
 Here Prapanca's descriptions end.

-A 15th-century Chinese source describes the palace as clean and well kept.
+A 15th-century Chinese source describes the palace as clean and well-kept.
 It was said to have been enclosed within a brick wall more than 10 metres high and with a double gate.
 The houses inside were built on pillars and were 10–13 metres high, with wooden floors covered with fine mats on which people sat.
 Roofs were made from wooden shingles and the dwellings of the common people were roofed with straw.

 A book on Majapahit court etiquette defines the capital as 'All where one can go out without passing through paddy fields.'
 Temple reliefs from Majapahit do not depict urban scenes, but some contain sketches of settlements indicated as pavilions enclosed within walls.
-The word 'kuwu' in Nagarakretagama seems to refer the settlement units consisting of a group of buildings surrounded by a wall, in which a large number of people lived under the control of a nobleman.
+The word 'kuwu' in Nagarakretagama seems to refer to the settlement units consisting of a group of buildings surrounded by a wall, in which a large number of people lived under the control of a nobleman.
 This pattern characterised the 16th-century coastal cities of Java described by early European visitors, and Majapahit's capital was probably composed of such units.

-Discovery
+Rediscovery

-The ancient city ruins at Trowulan had been discovered by the 19th century.
+The ancient city ruins at Trowulan had been rediscovered by the 19th century.
 Sir Thomas Stamford Raffles, Lieutenant-Governor of British Java, Governor-General of Bencoolen from 1811 until 1816 and an indefatigable enthusiast for the island's history, reported the existence of 'ruins of temples.... scattered about the country for many miles'.
 Much of the region was blanketed with dense teak forest at that time, making detailed survey impossible.
-Nonetheless, Raffles was so impressed by what he saw that he was later to refer to Trowulan as 'this pride of Java'.
+Nonetheless, Raffles was so impressed by what he saw that he later referred to Trowulan as 'this pride of Java'.